LeviMelo/pedair-app/frontend/src/frontend_design_philosophy.md

 *   **Color Palette:**
     *   **Primary:** Clean neutrals (whites, light grays, dark grays for text/elements) for the base UI to maintain a professional and uncluttered look.
     *   **Accents:** Judicious use of **bright, clear colors** (e.g., a specific blue for primary actions, greens for success, reds for alerts/errors).
 These should be used consistently for calls to action, highlighting important information, and data visualization (e.g., status indicators, drug categories if applicable, charts).
+Accent colors should also be thoughtfully integrated to bring more "soul" and visual interest to the application, potentially in section backgrounds, iconography, and subtle UI flourishes, without becoming distracting.
     *   **Dark Mode:** A fully supported, thoughtfully designed dark theme is crucial.
 It should use a desaturated dark background (not pure black) with appropriate contrast for text and interactive elements to reduce eye strain and offer user choice.

 *   **Typography:**